cyber752/TASKIFY/README.md

 # [+] Support
 <p><a href="https://ko-fi.com/cyber752"> <img align="center" src="https://cdn.ko-fi.com/cdn/kofi3.png?v=3" height="50" width="210" alt="cyber752" /></a></p>

-# [+] Disclaimer
-Currently, the app is available only on Android.

 # [+] Description
 TASKIFY is an app that manages your tasks.
 Customized for your personal needs.
 Simplified workspace and design.

 # [+] Features
- - Simple UI Design.
+ - `Simple Modern UI Design.`
- - Repeating Task.
+ - `Repeating Task.`
- - Web Interface: Access your tasks on web browsers from any device on a local network.
+ - `Web Interface: Access your tasks on web browsers from any device on a local network.`
- - Push Notifications: Get notifications about due tasks.
+ - `Push Notifications: Get notifications about due tasks.`
+ - `No Internet or Data Transfer Garbage.`
+ - `No sign in or sign up.`
+ - `Backup and Restore your data anytime.`

 # [+] Usage
  - `Download the latest version.`